abe-winter/task-inbox/README.md

 - Some tools are good at tasks with a single resolution action, but aren't designed for long-lived tasks with multiple updates over their lifetime
 - Many commercial tools make it difficult or require 'enterprise' to hook task updates to my API
 - Most tools don't allow custom content (but a few do this w/ js APIs, and at least one in the form of 'iframe plugins')
-- Chatops is generally good at this, but 1) hard to get a list of everything not my bag
+- Chatops is generally good at this, but 1) hard to get a list of everything outstanding, and 2) requires you to give data + creds to the main chat provider, and 3) my team doesn't use chat
 - Helpdesk / ticketing tools are in theory perfect for this
   - But are very expensive ($10+ per seat), and *much more* expensive if you want to do any customization
   - The OSS ones seem to be on a 'paid app store' model and / or not support API inserts (todo: recheck this)